Beelink/crypto-price-notifier/README.md

 ### How it works?

-Use `/setpair` to set a token pair to watch (the `ALEO_USDT` pair is set by default).
+Use `/setpair` to set a token pair to watch (the `ETH_USDT` pair is set by default).
 Change the upper or lower alert price using `/setalertpriceupper` or `/setalertpricelower` or both.
 Set the check and spam periods using `/setcheckperiod` and `/setspamperiod`.
 5 minutes is optimal for checking, and 10 seconds is optimal for spamming.
 If the token price is lower than `alert price lower` or the token price is bigger than `alert price upper` you are going to be spammed every 10 seconds with a new message from the bot.
 You can prevent the bot from spamming using the `/stopspam` command until the new price is fetched.

 ### Price providers: